 Because of many things, Waitsfield is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Waitsfield really has some of the features that families look for when choosing a good community to raise children.
 Is Waitsfield perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Waitsfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Waitsfield does not have a public transit system used by locals to get to and from work.

 The people who call Waitsfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waitsfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Waitsfield include English, German, Irish, French, and Italian.